cisco-open/terraform-provider-meraki/docs/data-sources/networks_wireless_rf_profiles.md

 - `min_bitrate` (Number) Sets min bitrate (Mbps) of 2.4Ghz band.
 Can be one of '1', '2', '5.5', '6', '9', '11', '12', '18', '24', '36', '48' or '54'.
 Defaults to 11.
 - `min_power` (Number) Sets min power (dBm) of 2.4Ghz band.
 Can be integer between 2 and 30.
 Defaults to 5.
 - `rxsop` (Number) The RX-SOP level controls the sensitivity of the radio.
 It is strongly recommended to use RX-SOP only after consulting a wireless expert.
 RX-SOP can be configured in the range of -65 to -95 (dBm).
 A value of null will reset this to the default.
-- `valid_auto_channels` (List of Number) Sets valid auto channels for 2.4Ghz band.
+- `valid_auto_channels` (List of String) Sets valid auto channels for 2.4Ghz band.
 Can be one of '1', '6' or '11'.
 Defaults to [1, 6, 11].